We're seeking someone talented, engaging, lively, fun, and highly technical to help us spread the word about our awesome product.

 We’re a VC-funded startup, founded in 2011 by former Google engineers with a deep background in technical operations.
 We’re backed by top-tier VCs (Google Ventures, Bloomberg Beta, Susa Ventures, Sherpalo Ventures) and have plenty of cash.
 We have - *gasp* - paying customers and a healthy business model.
 We’re growing.
 We’re nerds.
 And writing is in our DNA -- Our founder, Steve Newman, was one of the creators of Writely (acquired by Google to become Google Docs in 2006.)

-Send a brief cover note, a portfolio or other link to some technical writing you’ve done, and one suggestion for a blog post you think Scalyr should publish (and that you'd enjoy writing) to firstname.lastname@example.org.
+Submit an application below.
+Include a portfolio or other link to some technical writing you’ve done and one suggestion for a blog post you think Scalyr should publish (and that you'd enjoy writing).